-Content and relevance still reign supreme if you want to rise up the SERPs, but website load time is also a confirmed ranking signal by Google, so it’s important to speed up your pages for a better shot at SEO success.
+Content and relevance still reign supreme if you want to raise the SERPs, but the website load time is also a confirmed ranking signal by Google, so it’s important to speed up your pages for a better shot at SEO success.

 But why is site speed a ranking signal?

 Because to Google, the user comes first – and as we’ve seen, slow load times mean dissatisfied users.
 Google’s research showed that the chance of a bounce increased by 32% when a page load time went from one to three seconds, and by 90% when the page load time went from one to five seconds.
 If a site takes up to 10 seconds to load, then the chance of a bounce increases to 123%.